FabMo/fabmo-cad-app/README.md

 ![cad](https://raw.github.com/FabMo/fabmo-cad-app/master/img/cad1.png)

-###make a simple press-fit joint
+###Simple Press-Fit Joint

-This project is for cutting plywood with a material thickness slightly less than 1/4" (~0.248).
+This project is for cutting plywood with a material thickness slightly less than 1/4" (~0.248").

 ```
 rect0,0,1,0.75